A new playground is ready to rule the realm at Howard Dawson Reserve!

 “We actually really like this playground the way it is in terms of the size and length a child can run along the ramps and bridges from one end to the other.
 Please keep it the same.”

-• You like both the castle theme and the creek theme.
+• You like the idea of combining the castle and creek theme.

 “My son…remembers it as the castle playground which based on his current interests really excited him.”